Possible resolution of a spacetime singularity with field transformations: Regularity of the action and matter fields

-{\it Regularity of the action and matter fields. } Here we show that there is a class of singularities which can be totally resolved and the resultant theory after the transformation is completely well-defined even beyond the point corresponding to the original singularity.
-For simplicity, we focus on the spatially homogeneous and isotropic case.
+We show that there is a class of singularities which can be totally resolved and the resultant theory after the transformation is completely well-defined even beyond the point corresponding to the original singularity.

-As we saw, there is a space-like singularity at $t=0$ in the solution discussed in the previous section.
-While we successfully removed the spacetime singularity, the matter fields remained singular in general.
-At this point, it is important to consider the regularity of the action.
-Since the action is invariant under any transformation of the field variables including the metric, it would be impossible to find any transformation that could regularize a singularity if the action were singular.
-Conversely, if the action is regular, we may be able to find a set of conformal and disformal transformations that completely remove the singularity in the matter fields as well as the metric.
-Therefore, below we focus on the case when the regularity of the action is guaranteed, and look for transformations that make the metric and matter fields regular.
+As we have seen above, there is a space-like singularity at $t=0$ in the solution discussed in the previous section.
+While we successfully removed the spacetime singularity from the geometry, the matter fields remain singular in general.
+At this point, it is important to note the regularity of the action.
+Since the action is invariant under any transformation of the field variables including the metric, it would be impossible to find any transformation that could regularize a singularity if the original action is singular.
+Conversely, if the action is regular, we may be able to find a set of conformal and disformal metric transformations as well as matter field transformations that can completely remove the singularity in the matter fields as well as the metric.
+Therefore, below we focus on the case where the regularity of the action is guaranteed, and look for transformations that make the metric and matter fields regular simultaneously.